-One really nice feature of BJU Press is that they offer so many different curriculum options.
+One nice feature of BJU Press is that they offer so many different curriculum options.

-You can buy the textbook version of their grade kits, textbooks for individual subjects for each grade, or access everything online through their Homeschool Hub.
+You can buy the textbook version of their grade kits and textbooks for individual subjects for each grade and access everything online through their Homeschool Hub.

 Let’s quickly go over what’s included with each curriculum option.

 BJU Press Grade Kits